citation-file-format/citation-file-format.github.io/index.md

 # Have an idea?
 Found a problem?

+We try to make contributing to CFF as easy as possible!
+Even tweeting a problem may be helpful, it's *that* easy.

-If you can think of something that would make `CITATION.cff` files better?
-Or have you found something that didn't work as you would have expected?
+Better still, if you can think of something that would make `CITATION.cff` files better, or you have found something that didn't work as you would have expected:
 Please check out how you can share your idea or bug report in the [contribution guide on GitHub](https://github.com/citation-file-format/citation-file-format/blob/master/CONTRIBUTING.md).